thatoddmailbox/hexos/GETTING_STARTED_MAC.md

 sudo make install
 ```

-Once this is done, run `grub-mkrescure --version`.
+Once this is done, run `grub-mkrescue --version`.
 You should see something like:

 ```
 grub-mkrescue (GRUB) 2.02~beta2